Caascad/terraform-provider-privx/docs/resources/host.md

 - `address` (String) Service address, IPv4, IPv6 or FQDN
 - `port` (Number) Service port
 - `service` (String) Allowed protocol - SSH, RDP, VNC, HTTP, HTTPS (searchable)
-- `source` (String) Identifies the source of the services object "UI", "SCIM" or "SCAN".
-Deploy is also treated as "UI.

 <a id="nestedatt--ssh_host_public_keys"></a>